kevinmcaleer/SMARSLab/README.md

 either `http://localhost:5000` or `http://raspberrypi-IP-ADDRESS:5000`
 * Enjoy!

+# ERRATA
+Had to remove support for Python 3.3 as Flask is not compatible with this version.

 # Arduino Bluetooth control
 ## Version 1.1
 // May 2019 - added buzzer feature